Enterprise-CMCS/macpro-quickstart-serverless/README.md

 When run locally, auth bypasses Cognito.
 The frontend mimics login with local storage with a mock user, and sends an id in the `cognito-identity-id` header on every request. `serverless-offline` expects that and sets it as the cognitoId in the requestContext for your lambdas, just like Cognito would in AWS.

 ### Build and Deploy all Services Locally
+#### Pre-Requisites
-Pre-Requisite: valid short-term access keys for your AWS account pasted in your terminal window
+- valid short-term access keys for your AWS account pasted in your terminal window

 Run *all* the services locally with the command `./dev local`.
 For example,
 ```